ColemanFarv/ColemanFarvolden.github.io/_pages/about.md

 💼  I'm seeking entry-level positions in AI and/or robotics where I can both learn and contribute.

-## 👨🏻‍🔬 Professional Experience
+## Professional Experience
-Last summer I was a **Student Researcher** at the Perk Lab under the supervision of Prof. Keyvan hashtrudi-zaad a working on **Medical Robotics**.
+👨🏻‍🔬Last summer I was a **Student Researcher** at the Perk Lab under the supervision of Prof. Keyvan hashtrudi-zaad a working on **Medical Robotics**.
 My research papers are available [here.](https://colemanfarv.github.io/ColemanFarvolden.github.io/publications/)

-Additionally, I have professional experience working as an **Automation Engineering Intern** at Proax Technologies.
+⚙️ Additionally, I have professional experience working as an **Automation Engineering Intern** at Proax Technologies.
 There I worked on large scale automation systems.

-To look at some of my personal projects visit [here.](https://colemanfarv.github.io/ColemanFarvolden.github.io/portfolio/)
+📜 To look at some of my personal projects visit [here.](https://colemanfarv.github.io/ColemanFarvolden.github.io/portfolio/)